Newsletter

 Our Lawyers

-Goncalo, Lawyer in Lagos ...
+Goncalo, Lawyer in Portugal ...

 Gonçalo earned his Law degree from the University of Lisbon in 2005 and has been a member of the Portuguese Bar Association since 2008.
 He specializes in property law, inheritance, and family law, assisting both Portuguese and international clients.
 Gonçalo is a fluent English-speaker and also speaks Spanish and French as well as his native Portuguese.
 He assists clients primarily in the Algarve area, focusing on cross-border legal matters and providing personalized legal solutions.